 Have a lot of foodie friends?
-Get a group together and set up regular meetings, maybe once or twice a month, completely dedicated to food.
-The meetings can have themes, like “cheese” or “breads” and function as potlucks.
-Every foodie will bring their own dish to the meeting coupled with copies of the recipe to give out to the other club members.
+Get a group together and set up regular meetings (online works too!) once or twice a month, completely dedicated to food.
+The meetings can have themes, like “around the world” or “breads.”
+If you’re doing an online meeting, you could rank each other’s work on presentation or creativity instead of taste.

 If you consider yourself a lifelong learner…

 You might be years out of school but still have a zest for learning.
 There are many ways you can continue to expand on your intelligence beyond your school days.